 \section{Abstract}

-In this paper, we prove five conjectures on the evaluations of permanents, relating them to Genocchi numbers of the first and second kinds as well as Euler numbers.
+In this paper, we confirm six conjectures on the exact values of some permanents, relating them to the Genocchi numbers of the first and second kinds as well as the Euler numbers.
 For example, we prove that